MonashDataFluency/data-fluency-website/content/_index.md

 draft: false
 ---
-_Data Fluency_ is a cross-disciplinary initiative aiming to help researchers at Monash develop skills to explore, interpret and visualise big data in to effectively communicate your research and ideas.
-The community runs Software and Data Carpentry workshops on R, Python, Tableau, Excel for research, MATLAB and Git [..more](/about/).
+_Data Fluency_ is a cross-disciplinary initiative aiming to help researchers at Monash develop skills to explore, interpret and visualise big data to effectively communicate your research and ideas.
+The community is open to researchers, graduate students and professional staff and runs Software and Data Carpentry workshops on R, Python, Tableau, Excel for research, MATLAB and Git [..more](/about/).